 Nice logic, Erin.
 (Ben I am sure would be happy to give you endless examples of my contradictory behaviors, but we’ll save that for a different post.
 Or never.)

-While the ingredient list here looks basic, the results are anything but dull.
+While the ingredient list here looks basic, the results are anything but dull (same with my Ground Beef and Cottage Cheese Bowls).

 This ground beef and potatoes skillet is homey and classic to be certain—so yes, the “meat and potatoes” persons in your life will approve—but it’s also interesting enough to appease those seeking more from their meal.